If you want a beautiful, clean pond that it is a pleasure to look at then you need to choose the right filter for your pump.

 How to Choose a Pond Filter

 There are a few different factors to take into account when choosing the right filter for your pond.
-The starting point has to be with the capacity that you need, bearing in mind the volume of water and the number of fish in the water.
+The starting point has to be with the capacity that you need, bearing in mind the volume of water and the number of fish in the water or whether you need a koi pond filter.

 You will also have more need of a bigger capacity if your pond gets a lot of sunlight on it and has few plants in it.
 There is no risk of over-filtering with the biological filter, so it is better to be safe than sorry if you have a lot of fish that you want to look after as well as possible.